desertthunder/bolt/README.md

 # ⚡️ Bolt (my dotfiles 📂)

 Bolt is a command line tool I'm working on to manage my dotfiles.
 This allows me to maintain a consistent environment between...

 1. My personal and work laptops (MacOS).
 2. A linux PC (Fedora)
+3. Another linux PC (Linux Mint Debian)
-3. WSL2 (Ubuntu)
+4. WSL2 (Ubuntu)

 ## Planned Features 📝

 - Compare existing files with the dotfiles in the repository and print a diff to stdout.
 - Symlink dotfiles to the specified location or overwrite the existing files.
 - Backup existing files before overwriting them (`.bak` extension).
 - Restore backed up files.
 - List all the dotfiles in the repository.
 - List all the backed up files in the specified location (`$HOME/.dotfiles` by default).
 - Show comparison to bash commands that can do the same thing (something like `bolt learn <command>`).
 - Eventually I want to learn nix and flakes and may incorporate or use that instead of this tool 🤷🏽.

 ## Usage 💻